Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/errors-warnings.markdown

 Dart Editor is telling you that query() requires a string argument and you have not yet provided one.
-Warnings are hints that your code might not work but do not prevent your program from executing.
+Warnings are hints that your code might not work, but they don't prevent your program from executing.

 ##Code completion